-How Microsoft Intune can change your remote device management
+Change your remote device management with Intune

 In today’s day and age, especially with the struggles we’re facing the past year, having the ability to conduct your work remotely is becoming more relevant and for some even required.
 For example, this is reflected in company policies regarding remote working.
 Budgets are being freed up for home work spaces.
 Proposing this company-wide would have been somewhat unthinkable last year.
 Your company’s CFO would have looked at you like you’ve had lost your mind if discussed in 2019.